ccneko/AutoGrantRec/README.md

 This auto-filler script takes in a pre-filled Excel spreadsheet grant record to fill the grant record section in the RGC grant application.
-It was written in Python 3 and first built for a CRF application in 2019, and reused in a GRF application in 2020.
+It was written in Python 3 and first built for a grant application in 2019, and reused in 2020 and 2021.
 To ease future work for fellow grant applicating PIs, the script has been generalized to take in custom User ID, Password, PI name and input Excel file.
 A template Excel file goes along with this script.